Drug information

 The following clinical trials have also evaluated somatropin as an immune modulator:

-• NCT00119769: A Phase 4 substudy that evaluated the effect of somatropin on immune function in people with HIV on ART.2,17
+• NCT00119769: A Phase 4 study that evaluated the effects of somatropin on immune function in people with HIV on ART.
+This study has been completed, and results are available from AIDS (2009).16,17

-• NCT01130376: A Phase 1 study that explored whether an investigational therapeutic HIV vaccine called GTU-MultiHIV B boosted with somatropin and other immune modulators could improve immune responses in people with viral suppression on ART.18,19
+• NCT01130376: A Phase 1 study that explored whether an investigational therapeutic HIV vaccine called GTU-MultiHIV B given in combination with somatropin and other immune modulators could improve immune responses in people with viral suppression on ART.
+This study was completed and results are available from Vaccine (2014).18,19

 What side effects might somatropin cause?What side effects might somatropin cause?